LabyMod/labymod4-api-wiki/docs/pages/addon/Setup/setup.md

 As already mentioned you can inherit the class `LabyAddon`, but you can also do it without it.

+???+ warning "Important Note"

+    While this is possible, we highly recommend creating Addons with our LabyAddon class as it implements some things that just make creating addons easier, especially for beginners.

 this stays empty for now, would take too long to describe it and we have an easier way.